-- Introduce simplified clearances for low-value shipments in line with WTO and WCO Guidelines for eg. minimal data elements, consolidated clearance, importer/exporter registration exemptions, common value threshold for such shipments etc.; - Introduce a moratorium on new border measures which may negatively impact crossborder clearances of e-Commerce shipments; - Exempt, as far as possible, licensing or permit requirements by other government agencies for low-value shipments, bearing in mind the need for some licences to apply regardless of shipment value (e.g. those relating to public health and safety); - Introduce meaningful de minimis across ASEAN, with gradual implementation for CLMV countries.
-Such de minimis to cover shipments transported by all modes of transport. - Consider an ASEAN-wide 'trusted trader accreditation program" for e-Commerce sites and shippers to address customs control concerns, without impairing legitimate e-Commerce trade facilitation.
+- Introduce simplified clearances for low-value shipments in line with WTO and WCO Guidelines for e.g. minimal data elements, consolidated clearance, importer/exporter registration exemptions, common value threshold for such shipments etc.; Introduce a requirement that new legislation on new border measures which may negatively impact cross-border clearances of e-Commerce shipments is evaluated and assessed on its necessity, usefulness and impact before it is implemented. - Exempt or limit, as far as possible, licensing or permit requirements by other government agencies for low-value shipments, bearing in mind the need for some licences to apply regardless of shipment value (e.g. those relating to public health and safety); - Consider an ASEAN-wide 'trusted trader accreditation program" for e-Commerce sites and shippers to address customs control concerns, without impairing legitimate e-Commerce trade facilitation.